microsoft/uf2/cf2.md

 Certain keys (like `PINS_PORT_SIZE`) have a number of pre-defined values, which can be used instead of integers.

+Because you're usually use this syntax to patch an existing configuration, you sometimes may want to remove an entry that's already there.
+To do that, use `null` as the value of the key.

 For list of keys and predefined values, see `configkeys.h` which can be downloaded from the patcher website.